rng-guy/NFSMWBartender/README.txt

  • which of the enabled ground supports the cops may request in non-player pursuits,
  • the internal cooldown between non-Strategy roadblock requests,
  • the internal cooldown between Heavy / LeaderStrategy requests,
+ • at what distance from racers roadblocks may spawn,
- • under which conditions and to what extent (if at all) roadblock vehicles can join pursuits,
+ • under which conditions and to what extent (if at all) roadblock vehicles may join pursuits,
  • whether roadblock vehicles react to racers entering "COOLDOWN" mode and / or hitting spikes,
  • whether HeavyStrategy 3 requests interact with roadblock requests and spawns,
  • which vehicles spawn in place of the ramming SUVs through HeavyStrategy 3,
- • which vehicles spawn in place of the roadblock SUVs through HeavyStrategy 4, and
+ • which vehicles spawn in place of the roadblock SUVs through HeavyStrategy 4,
+ • which vehicle spawns in place of Cross through LeaderStrategy 5, and
- • which vehicles spawn in place of Cross and his henchmen through LeaderStrategy 5 / 7.
+ • which vehicles spawn in place of Cross and his henchmen through LeaderStrategy 7.

 The "Basic" feature set ALSO LETS YOU CHANGE (in general)
  • which notification string the game displays whenever you destroy a given cop vehicle;